Business Ownership: Everything You Need to Know

 There are three major types of franchises, including business format, product format, and manufacturing format.
 A franchise agreement can have many benefits for the franchisor as well as the franchisee.
 However, there are also disadvantages to such an agreement.
 Before choosing to enter into a franchise agreement, it is best to learn the pros and cons of franchising so that you can determine if ownership a franchise is right for you.

 If you need help choosing a what type of business ownership you’d like to be or need help determining what type of business structure to operate, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.